slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The worst form of inequality is to try to make unequal things equal."
 -- Aristotle*

-> *"The disease of 20th century is utopianism, that of 21th century is hypernaive utopianism: libertarianism, wokism, cryptoism, techno-salvationism, etc are identical in spirit to Communism."
+> *"The disease of 20th century is utopianism, that of 21th century is hypernaive utopianism: libertarianism, wokism, cryptoism, techno-salvationism, etc are identical in spirit to Communism." (...)
+"Independent is what people call you if your opinions don’t upset anybody."
 -- Nassin Taleb*

-> *"Free people make free choices.
-Free choices mean you have unequal outcomes.
-You can have freedom or you can have equal outcomes.
-You can’t have both."
--- Naval Ravikant*

-> *"If you are part of a society that votes, then do so.
-There may be no candidates and measures you want to vote for...
-But there are certain to be ones you want to vote against.
-In case of doubt, vote against.
-By this rule you will rarely go wrong.
-If this is too blind for your taste, consult some well-meaning fool (there is always one around) and ask his advice.
-Then vote the other way.
-This enables you to be a good citizen (if such is your wish) without spending the enormous amount of time that truly intelligent exercise of the franchise requires."
--- Robert A. Heinlein, Notebooks of Lazarus*

 > *"I love individuals.
 I hate groups of people.
 I hate a group of people with a «common purpose».
 Because pretty soon they have little hats.
 And armbands.
 And fight songs.
 And a list of people they’re going to visit at 3am.
 So, I dislike and despise groups of people.
 But I love individuals."
 -- George Carlin*